Akela-Chalumeau/Java-project/README.md

 - neutral planets
 - the rest of the space

 The planets are from a certain distance from each other and produce a certain kind of spaceships, except the neutral.
 They are bigger than the spaceships.
+At the beggining of the game, we check if the planets we create intersect each other.

 Rules : At the start of the game, each player (which can be an IA) possess one planet.
 They can launch a squadron of spaceships to an other planet in order to :
 - attack if the planet is controlled by an enemy